 plugin using CharLS.
 Thanks to Uli Schlachter, CharLS now finally runs correctly on big-endian architectures like sun SPARC.

-The code is regularly compiled/tested on Visual Studio (Express) 2005/8, and 32 bit Linux.
-Additionally, the code has been successfully tested on Linux Intel/AMD 32/64 bit (slackware, debian, gentoo), Solaris SPARC systems, Intel based Macs and Windows CE (ARM
+The code is regularly compiled/tested on Visual Studio 2013, and 64 bit Linux.
+Additionally, the code has been successfully tested on Linux Intel/AMD 32/64 bit (slackware, debian, gentoo), Solaris SPARC systems, Intel based Macs and Windows CE (ARM cpu, emulated),

-cpu, emulated), where the less common compilers may require minor code edits.
+where the less common compilers may require minor code edits.
 It leverages C++ language features (templates, traits) to create optimized code, which generally perform best with recent compilers.
-If you compile with GCC, 64 bit code performs
+If you compile with GCC, 64 bit code performs substantially better.

 JPEG-LS (ISO-14495-1/ITU-T.87) is a standard derived from the Hewlett Packard LOCO algorithm.
 JPEG LS has low complexity (meaning fast compression) and high compression ratios, similar to JPEG 2000.
 JPEG-LS is more similar to the old Lossless JPEG than to JPEG